Holy Cross Regional High School

 Holy Cross Regional High School, or "HCRHS", is a Catholic school, under the administration of CISVA (Catholic Independent Schools of the Vancouver Archdiocese) school board located in Surrey, British Columbia, Canada.

-Robert Dejulius (March 12, 1943) served 28 years as principal since the high school opened in 1982 and retired at the end of school season in 2010.
-Chris Blesch is the current principal.
-Stanley Kazun has also served as vice principal since the opening in 1982.
-Ex-BC Lions linebacker Glen Jackson retired as a social studies, business ed, and athletics teacher.
+Holy Cross is the largest Catholic high school in the province with enrollment of students in grades 8 through 12 exceeding over 800 students, (as of 2023).

 Independent school status

 Holy Cross Regional High School is classified as a Group 1 school under British Columbia's Independent School Act.
 It receives 50% funding from the Ministry of Education.
 The school receives religious donations.
 It is under charge of the Roman Catholic Archdiocese of Vancouver.

-School uniforms

-The uniform is an important part of Holy Cross Regional High School standards as it seeks to promote unity in faith.
-It also helps to remove discrimination.
-Students are expected to wear their uniform to, from and at school.
-The uniform includes grey pants for boys, kilts for girls, black cardigan for both and polo and oxford shirts for both along with all black shoes.

 Departments

 Academics

-Holy Cross was ranked by the Fraser Institute in 2014 as 43 out of 289 British Columbian Secondary Schools.
-In 2008, 100% of the students graduated and 85%+ of those students went on to study at colleges and universities.
+Holy Cross was ranked by the Fraser Institute in 2019 as 72 out of 252 British Columbian Secondary Schools, with an overall rating of 6.8 and a graduation rate of 100%.